Search

 8.4.
 Booting hosts using iPXE

-The Assisted Installer provides an iPXE script including all the artifacts needed to boot the discovery image for an infrastructure environment.
+The Assisted Installer provides an iPXE script including all of the artifacts needed to boot the discovery image for an infrastructure environment.
 Due to the limitations of the current HTTPS implementation of iPXE, the recommendation is to download and expose the needed artifacts in an HTTP server.
 Currently, even if iPXE supports HTTPS protocol, the supported algorithms are old and not recommended.

 The full list of supported ciphers is in https://ipxe.org/crypto.